def324/bananapi-r3-mini-guide/README.md

 4. **Check GPS Status**

-   - To check for a current GPS fix or view raw data (**Note:** It can take 5-10 minuntes to establish an initial GPS fix):
+   - To check for a current GPS fix or view raw data (**Note:** It can take 5-10 minutes to establish an initial GPS fix):

    ```
    AT+QGPSLOC=0